 Any person that has a condition causing a low platelet count (Thrombocytopenia) is not a good candidate for PRP treatment.

-People that are on anti-coagulants for medical problems, such as a history of a blood clots or atrial fibrillation, and who are unable to stop their medication prior to the procedure should also avoid PRP treatment.
+People that are on anti-coagulants for medical problems, such as a history of blood clots or atrial fibrillation, and who are unable to stop their medication prior to the procedure should also avoid PRP treatment.

-People unable to refrain from taking aspirin or other anti-inflammatory products (such as ibuprophen (Advil/Motrin), naproxen (Aleve, Celebrex, etc.) before the procedure or for 2 weeks after the procedure should also avoid PRP treatment.
+People unable to refrain from taking aspirin or other anti-inflammatory products (such as ibuprofen (Advil/Motrin), naproxen (Aleve, Celebrex, etc.) before the procedure or for 2 weeks after the procedure should also avoid PRP treatment.

 This varies from patient to patient.
 Since PRP can repair and regenerate tissue some patients will require only one treatment.
 Research has shown that most people receive the most benefit after two or three injections spaced out one month apart.
 The need for repeat treatment will be discussed at the 4-week follow-up visit.

-In some cases the addition of a placental tissue matrix (PTM) can increase the healing potential of the PRP treatment and may only require one treatment instead of a series of PRP treatments.
-This will be discussed on a case by case basis.
+In some cases, the addition of a placental tissue matrix (PTM) can increase the healing potential of the PRP treatment and may only require one treatment instead of a series of PRP treatments.
+This will be discussed on a case-by-case basis.

 There is little downtown when PTM is used and pain relief can occur as soon as 3-10 days after treatment, with continued improvement over the following weeks and months.
 PTM Therapy is typically a single one-time treatment, not a series.

 “I tried everything to treat my shoulder pain.
-I saw several specialists, had MRI’s, went through multiple Cortisone injections and nothing fixed it.
+I saw several specialists, had MRIs, went through multiple Cortisone injections and nothing fixed it.
 However, I was almost completely healed 24 hours after my PRP injection with Wendy!
 It was honestly a miracle!”